awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_managing_access.md

   ```

 + This policy allows a user to run the `guardduty:UpdateIPSet` operation, using the detector ID of 1234567 and the IPSet ID of 000000 in the us\-east\-1 region:
+**Note**
+Make sure that the user has the permissions required to access trusted IP lists and threat lists in GuardDuty\.
+For more information, see [Permissions Required to Upload Trusted IP Lists and Threat Lists](guardduty_upload_lists.md#upload-permissions)\.

   ```
   {